Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 Now, 0 resistance sounds great and it seems silly to add some; however, because of Ohm’s Law of `V = IR` and `I = V/R`.
 This means you'll effectively get ≈infinite current at the instant of trying to activate the gate pin, which would be *bad* and destroy basically everything.

 Obviously resistance is not actually *equal* to 0 but instead just *approximately* equal to 0.
-This is still what those in the industry call “bad,” so we add some resistance so there's not this enormous current spike.
+This is still what those in the industry call " bad,"  so we add some resistance so there's not this enormous current spike.

 This was news to me and I found it interesting, so I wanted to share.